niklaszantner/exchange-tracker/README.md

 ```
 ether-tracker -k KEY -s SECRET  -c EUR -d 2016-01-13 -i 120
 ```
 All the configurations get saved in 'config/user.config.json'.
-Evertime you update a config parameter, the old one gets overridden.
+Everytime you update a config parameter, the old one gets overridden.

 All options can be found by using the help command:
 ```